khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

 - From gigabytes to terabytes to petabytes: thousands MB to millions MB to billions MB.

-- Throughput (Xuất lượng): is like a rate of analytic processing.
+- Throughput (thông lượng): is like a rate of processing.

 - On-premises: hardware, software, and data storage are physically located within a local servers, rather than being hosted on the cloud.